p1m-ortho/qs-global-ortho-search-queries/README.md

 8. Open the `general-makeposti.sh` file with any plain-text editor.
 Then look at the first 10 lines and procure the following:

     * `edit=true`
-    * Set `date` to the date you used in the replicated search in the `yyyy-mm-dd` format
+    * Set `date` to the date you used in the reproducible search in the `yyyy-mm-dd` format
-    * Set `count` to the number of _results_ retrieved when running the replicated search
+    * Set `count` to the number of _results_ retrieved when running the reproducible search
     * Set `coreutils` to `false` if you are using the native GNU Bash; otherwise, set it to `true` if you are using the [CoreUtils](https://www.gnu.org/software/coreutils/) package
     * Other variables are irrelevant to successful compilation